Beaches in the Andamans

 Swimming Costume

 How can you go to the beach without a swimming costume?
-Swim, take a dive do snorkelling and soak the sun.
+Swim, take a dive, snorkel and soak in the sun.

 Sunscreen, Sunglasses and Cap

 Protect your eyes and face with these.
-The sun in Andaman is mostly blasting and getting a tan is very easy.
-It is better to stay covered up.
+The sun in the Andamans is mostly blasting and getting a tan is very easy.
+It is better to stay covered.

 Chappals